-“That you were on the road, waiting things out, what else?”
+“That you were on the road, biding your time, what else?”
 A final taste of the soup, and she was ladling two bowls.
 “Speaking of which, the restaurant should be back open by tomorrow or so, and I happen to know we’re short a waiter…”

 “Forget it, Moon, not a chance,” I fumed.

 “It’d just be part-time, Kenny,” she served the steaming bowls and croutons, then retreated to the range for some cocoa.
 “To get us over the hump.”